MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sofs-settings.md

 	- **Fault domain**: When you select a fault domain, you specify how many copies of your data will be distributed across a cluster.

      > [!NOTE]
      > Fault domain isn't displayed for clusters configured with Storage Spaces Direct.
 These clusters have a fault domain of **Node** to indicate that copies of data are stored on multiple nodes in the cluster and data is available even if a specific node isn't.

 	- **Interleave**: Interleave (along with the number of columns) specify the way is which data is written to physical disks.

-5. Select **OK** to save the storage pool settings.
+6. Select **OK** to save the storage pool settings.
 After the job completes, verify the pools in **Fabric** > **Storage** > **Classifications and Pools**.

 ## Create a file share

 1. Select **Fabric** > **Storage** > **Home** > **Create File Share**.
 2. In **Create File Share Wizard** > **Storage Type**, select the SOFS on which you want to create a share.
-Type in a name and description for the share and select the storage pool you want to use.
+Enter a name and description for the share and select the storage pool you want to use.
 If the CSV exists, select **Volume** and specify it.
 If the folder path exists, select **Local path** and specify it.
 The file share inherits the classification of the storage pool.
 3. In **Capacity**, specify the file share size and type.
 Leave the default type unless the disk is used for backups or deduplication, in which case NTFS is recommended.
 4. In **Capacity** > **Resiliency**, for ReFS resilience must be mirror (two or three-way).
 For NTFS, it can be mirror or parity (single or dual).
 The default is a three-way mirror.
 5. Enable deduplication if necessary.
 Change the unit size allocation if required, and optionally enable storage tiers.
 6. In **Summary**, review the settings and select **Finish**.
 Verify the file share in **Fabric** > **Storage** > **File Servers** > **File Shares**.

 ## Set a storage QoS for an SOFS